Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/STORIES/Erotic/The First Night of Us/Prelude.md

 Today I came to visit her for the first time in Delhi.
 This was the only possibility of "us" and I couldn't miss it.
 And we both nerds didn't waste a single second to go to the nerdiest places there.
 We held each other's hands.
 Gave a peck here and there when we felt we had some privacy in overcrowded India.
+When we were in an almost empty cinema hall watching some stupid ass romantic film, our hands were interlocked throughout.
+She put her head on my shoulder during an intimate scene.
+I, in the heat of the moment, pulled her head towards me and we kissed.
+Our first kiss.
+We retracted quickly because of safety concern, there are camera everywhere and other people in the hall weren't couples but families.
-I surely had a difficult time deciding what to focus on: Her or Delhi.
+Anyways, I surely had a difficult time deciding what to focus on: Her or Delhi.

 We played dead on the bed for a minute.
 Silent.